Simulating Human-like Daily Activities with Desire-driven Autonomy: Experiment

 \subsection{Evaluation Metrics}

 We use two primary metrics to evaluate the performance of our agent compared to the baselines: Likelihood and Dissatisfaction.
-By employing these metrics, we can assess the human-likeness as well as the desire-satisfying ability of the proposed agents.
+By employing these metrics, we can assess the human likeness as well as the desire-satisfying ability of the proposed agents.

-\paragraph{Likelihood} Likelihood measures how closely an agent's behavior resembles that of a human.
-Given the difficulty of directly measuring human-likeness, we define likelihood by employing an external model to assess the win rate between activity sequences generated by two agents, determining which sequence appears more human-like.
-We conduct this "Player vs Player" comparison across the activity sequences produced by the baselines and the D2A agent.
+\paragraph{Likelihood} measures how closely an agent's behavior resembles that of a human.
+Given the difficulty of directly measuring human likeness, we define likelihood by employing an external model to assess the win rate between activity sequences generated by two agents, determining which sequence appears more human-like.
+We conduct this ``Player vs Player'' comparison across the activity sequences produced by the baselines and the D2A agent.
 Specifically, after obtaining all action sequences $A_p$ for agent $p$, represented as $[A^1_p, \ldots, A^N_p]$, we randomly select \(seq_i\), \(seq_j\) from \([A_i]\), \([A_j]\), respectively, for a given pair of agents $i$, $j$.
 These sequences are then compared using GPT-4o.
 This process is repeated 100 times for each agent pair $i$ and $j$ (\(\forall i \neq j\)), and the win rate for each agent is calculated.
 The results are visualized using a heatmap.

-\paragraph{Dissatisfaction} Dissatisfaction measures the discrepancy between the agent's current desire values and its expected values.
+\paragraph{Dissatisfaction} measures the discrepancy between the agent's current desire values and its expected values.
 Dissatisfaction $\delta^t$ of step \(t\) is defined as the relative difference between current numerical desire values \(v^t\) and expected desire values \(v^*\) at the end of simulation step \(t\).
 We calculate $\delta^t$ after the agent takes the $t$-th activity and updates its values.
 The formula used is:

 By conducting multiple experiments, we can generate a line plot showing the dissatisfaction over time (Dissatisfaction vs. timestep), with the mean and variance across trials.